Related Subjects:

 |Disseminated Intravascular Coagulation (DIC)

-Avoid the use of antibiotics or antimotility agents, as these have been shown to worsen the severity of the condition.
-Mortality is high, especially in the elderly, due to intravascular haemolysis, thrombocytopenia, and acute kidney injury (AKI).
+In cases of HUS, infection with E. coli strain 0157:H7 can cause endothelial damage, triggering a cascade that leads to microangiopathic haemolytic anaemia (MAHA).
+Avoid using antibiotics or antimotility agents in these patients, as these therapies have been shown to worsen the clinical course.
+Mortality is high—especially in the elderly—due to complications such as intravascular haemolysis, thrombocytopenia, and acute kidney injury (AKI).
 Some patients may require plasma exchange or haemofiltration.

 Overview

-- Microangiopathic haemolytic anaemia (MAHA) – characterized by red cell fragmentation.
+- HUS is characterized by microangiopathic haemolytic anaemia (MAHA) with red cell fragmentation.

 Aetiology

-- Common in children or elderly patients with acute renal failure.
+- Most commonly seen in children (with diarrhea) or elderly patients with acute renal failure.

-- Can occur in adults due to endothelial damage from drugs.
+- Can also occur in adults due to endothelial damage from drugs.

-- Familial (congenital) HUS – caused by deficiency of Factor H, a complement-regulating plasma protein synthesized by the liver.
+- Familial (congenital) HUS deficiency of Factor H, a complement-regulating protein produced by the liver.

 Pathophysiology

-- Activation of the blood coagulation cascade → platelet aggregation → consumptive thrombocytopenia.
+- Activation of the coagulation cascade results in platelet aggregation and consumptive thrombocytopenia.

-- With Diarrhoea (D+): Accounts for 95% of haemolytic uraemic syndrome (HUS) in children, typically caused by Shiga toxin-associated HUS (Stx-HUS) from E. coli 0157:H7.
+- 95% of cases associated With Diarrhoea (D+): Accounts for approximately 95% of HUS cases in children.
+Typically caused by Shiga toxin-associated HUS (Stx-HUS) from E. coli 0157:H7.
 ADAMTS13 levels are usually normal.

-- Without Diarrhoea (D-): Atypical form due to defects in complement regulation, affecting all ages.
+- 5% Without Diarrhoea (D-): Represents an atypical form of HUS (aHUS) due to defects in complement regulation, affecting all ages.
 This complement-mediated thrombotic microangiopathy (CM-TMA) often presents with low ADAMTS13 levels.

 Causes of Atypical HUS (D-)